 - Conduct monthly growth monitoring and counseling sessions for children.

-- Change bad health behaviors through strategic health trainings.
+- Improve health through strategic health trainings.

 - Train community midwives to better care for pregnant women and to attend safe births.